MicrosoftDocs/AdaptiveCards/AdaptiveCards/get-started/Bots.md

 ### Step 2: Build even richer cards

-Adaptive Cards offer more than just customizable text.
+Adaptive Cards offer much more than just customizable text.

 You can: